polzak/clean-the-room/readme.md

 The strings' result after cleaning: [ '3', [ '5', '5' ] ]

 ### Test
 The index.js file includes a test function that generates and uses a random array.
 Whenever you run the index.js file, you get a different result from a different array given.
+You can set some constants to vary the numbers and range of the numbers.

+* NUMBER_OF_ELEMENTS: set the number of elements in a given array
+* RANGE_OF_NUMBERS: set the range of generated numbers
+* RATIO_OF_NUMBERS: set the ratio of numbers to strings generated in the array.